ethelbertdickson/openskyangular/README.md

 # Opensky

 Angular app to fetch flight details from opensky api and display on the page.
+This project covers:
+1. Authentication
+2. Service for fetching the flight data
+3. Routing
+4. Route Protection
+5. Not-Found Page

+INSTALLATION GUIDE:

 Install Node.js and npm: Angular requires Node.js and npm to be installed on your machine.
 You can download and install Node.js from the official website # (https://nodejs.org/en/). npm comes with Node.js by default,